Country & People

 The national currency is the Riel.
-1 Euro is about 5,000 Riel.
-US dollars is accepted almost everywhere as currency.
+1 Euro is about 4,500 – 4,600 Riel.
+Payment in US dollars is accepted almost everywhere.
 In big cities Euro can be exchanged in US dollars.
 Most cities have ATMs, where foreign bank cards (also Maestro) can be used.

 Cambodians are considered friendly, tolerant and helpful with foreigners.
 In the cities English is common among young people, even if only spoken with basic knowledge.

 The Cambodian cuisine is very similar to the Thai, but comes with less spices.

 Plus & Minus

 … is unusual among the locals.
 Depending on the amount of the bill, half a dollar or more are welcome.